SpeedScriber provides a wide range of tools to quickly make corrections to the original transcript.

 This feature gives the ability to recall one or more saved words into the transcript with a single click.

-The Custom Words panel shares the same area as the Search panel.
+The Custom Words panel shares the same area as the Search and Media panels.
 View the Custom Words panel in Transcript mode by selecting the Words button in the lower toolbar.

 File vs Account Levels

 Custom words are saved to the File and/or Account levels.
 Custom words on a file are unique to that file and will not be visible when editing any other file.
 You may want to save custom words that are visible on any file and this can be done by saving the words to the Account level.

 Use the File and Account buttons at the bottom of the panel, to determine which level of custom words are currently visible.
 If the same word exists in both levels it will only be shown once.

 Hovering the mouse cursor over a custom word will display a tooltip that indicates if that custom word exists at the File and/or Account level.

 Adding custom words